sixstringsdev/Random-music-lyrics-posted-in-Twitter/README.md

 The following repo will contain the python code in order to post random lyrics from your favorite artists!

-If you have any doubt or issue u cand send me an e-mail to: jorge.zambrano@unmsm.edu.pe

 ### Objective